- Home Health Billing Information

 - Case Manager Name: Enter the name of the Case Manager.

 - 20A.
-Case Manager Signature: Case Manager signature.
+Case Manager Signature: Enter the Case Manager signature.

 - Agency: Enter the name of the agency.